Roman Empire: Women in Roman law

 As part of the Augustan programme to restore traditional morality and social order, moral legislation attempted to regulate conduct as a means of promoting "family values".
 Adultery was criminalized, and defined broadly as an illicit sex act (stuprum) between a male citizen and a married woman, or between a married woman and any man other than her husband.
 That is, a double standard was in place: a married woman could have sex only with her husband, but a married man did not commit adultery if he had sex with a prostitute or person of marginalized status.
-Childbearing was encouraged: a woman who had given birth to three children was granted symbolic honours and greater legal freedom (the ius trium liberorum).
+(Note: "...the earlier [pre-Augustan] custom allowed much latitude for personal negotiation and gradual social change") Childbearing was encouraged: a woman who had given birth to three children was granted symbolic honours and greater legal freedom (the ius trium liberorum).

 Slaves and the law

-At the time of Augustus, as many as 35% of the people in Roman Italy were slaves, making Rome one of five historical "slave societies" in which slaves constituted at least a fifth of the population and played a major role in the economy.
+At the time of Augustus, it is estimated that the percentage of the population in Roman Italy reduced to slavery was around 20-30%, or one to two millions slaves, (Note: "Recent studies of Italian demography have further increased doubts about a rapid expansion of the peninsula's servile population in this era.
+No direct evidence exists for the number of slaves in Italy at any time.
+Brunt has little trouble showing that Beloch's estimate of 2 million during the reign of Augustus is without foundation.
+Brunt himself suggests that there were about 3 million slaves out of a total population in Italy of about 7.5 million at this date, but he readily concedes that this is no more than a guess.
+As Lo Cascio has cogently noted, that guess in effect is a product of Brunt's low estimate of the free population.")
+(Note: Scheidel (2005) has estimated between 1 and 1.5 million slaves in the 1st century BC.)
+(Note: Jason Paul Wickham notes in his thesis the difficulty in estimating the size of the slave population and the supply needed to maintain and grow the population.) making Rome one of five historical "slave societies" in which slaves constituted at least a fifth of the population and played a major role in the economy.
 (Note: The others are ancient Athens, and in the modern era Brazil, the Caribbean, and the United States) In urban settings, slaves might be professionals such as teachers, physicians, chefs, and accountants; the majority of slaves provided trained or unskilled labour.
 Agriculture and industry, such as milling and mining, relied on the exploitation of slaves.
 Outside Italy, slaves were on average an estimated 10 to 20% of the population, sparse in Roman Egypt but more concentrated in some Greek areas.
 Expanding Roman ownership of arable land and industries affected preexisting practices of slavery in the provinces.
 Although slavery has often been regarded as waning in the 3rd and 4th centuries, it remained an integral part of Roman society until gradually ceasing in the 6th and 7th centuries with the disintegration of the complex Imperial economy.